MAIF/thoth/scribe-core/readme.md

 ```

-The commands needs to implement `Command`.
-Commands are a sum type, in java we do this using an interface :
+The commands need to implement `Command`.
+Commands are a sum type, in java we can do this using an interface :

 ```java
 public interface VikingCommand extends Command<Tuple0, Tuple0> {